tnc-ca-geo/animl-base/README.md

 1. To set up the Pi, load Rasbian to the SD card:

-Format the SD card using a desktop computer with the SD card [memory card formatter](https://www.sdcard.org/downloads/formatter/)
+    1. Format the SD card using a desktop computer with the SD card [memory card formatter](https://www.sdcard.org/downloads/formatter/)

-Download the Rasberry Pi Imager for your OS [here](https://www.raspberrypi.org/downloads/) and step through wizard to burn the Rasbian image to the SD card
+    2. Download the Rasberry Pi Imager for your OS [here](https://www.raspberrypi.org/downloads/) and step through wizard to burn the Rasbian image to the SD card

 2. Create new user (TODO)

-3. Once the Pi is up and running, enable SSH from the Raspberry Pi configuration menu, and download some additional dependencies (node, vim, git, awscli, pm2):
+3. Once the Pi is up and running, enable SSH from the Raspberry Pi configuration menu, and download some additional global dependencies (node, vim, git, awscli, pm2):

 ```
 $ sudo apt update